 Native Americans of San Francisco Solano

-California's last mission reached far into the native lands along the California coastline, and the territory north and east of Sonoma, to recruit and take ative americans into Mission San Francisco Solano.
+California's last mission reached far into the native lands along the California coastline, and the territory north and east of Sonoma, to recruit and take native americans into Mission San Francisco Solano.

 The neophytes from this mission were primarily members of the Coast Miwok , Lake Miwok, Pomo, Wappo and Patwin tribes.
 These Indians were hunter - gatherers.
 Stephen Power's 1877 report, The Tribes of California, contained a captivating image of Acorn Granaries in a Miwok Village.